-Factual Only - Questions that are topic and information specific, "locked in time" Ex.
-Who were the Allied and Axis Powers during World War II

-A Combination of Factual and Conceptual - Factual as defined above, plus questions that transfer across examples, considered "timeless" ex....
+- Factual Only Questions that are topic and information specific, "locked in time" Ex.
+Who were the Allied and Axis Powers during World War II - A Combination of Factual and Conceptual - Factual as defined above, plus questions that transfer across examples, considered "timeless" ex.... - A Combination of Factual, Conceptual, and Provocative - Factual and Conceptual as defined above, plus qu...

-A Combination of Factual, Conceptual, and Provocative - Factual and Conceptual as defined above, plus qu...
-Look For 4 - Time for Thinking: Students grapple with problems, make connections, notice patterns and/or synthesize thinking.
+Look For 4 - Time for Thinking: Students grapple with problems, make connections, notice patterns as...

-Look For 5 - Ownership of Learning: The classroom learning environment can best be described as...
+Look For 5 - Ownership of Learning: The classroom learning environment can best be described